“Best Legal Solutions for your Business”

 TAT TOURISM LICENSE

-It's required to obtain a Tourism License in order to operate a tourism business in Thailand.
+It's required to obtain a Tourism License (TAT) with the Tourism Authority of Thailand in order to operate a tourism business in Thailand.
 A tourism business is referred to a business which provides services for tourists such as sightseeing tours and tourist guide services.
 However, it does not include vehicle leasing, transportation of passengers, hotel or restaurant reservations or arranging field trips.

 In order to be eligible for obtaining a tourism license, the applicant needs to meet the following requirements including but not limited to: